Dog Bite Lawyer in Albuquerque

 Dogs are considered man’s best friend, but that doesn’t mean that they aren’t still animals.
 For reasons, we may never fully understand, even the most seemingly docile dogs may suddenly lash out and bite someone.
 A dog that chooses to press its attack can inflict serious wounds, while larger breeds can cause catastrophic injuries with just one bite.

-When a dog attacks a person, the dog’s owner may be held liable for the injuries and damages caused by their dog’s attack.
+When a dog attacks a person, the dog’s owner may be held liable for the injuries and damages caused by the dog’s attack.
 If you are wondering whether you need a dog bite lawyer, know that an experienced dog bite attorney can make the process of pursuing a dog bite claim much smoother and more successful.

 Hurt?
 Call Bert!
 If you need an attorney and law firm to help you with your dog bite case in Albuquerque, choose Parnall Law.